315+ Telescopes Ranked

 Recommended Product Badge

-Optical tube of XT6
+Optical tube of SkyQuest XT6

 The XT6 can be easily collimated, though adjusting the secondary mirror does require tools—namely, a small hex/Allen key.
 However, you’re unlikely to need to align the secondary mirror very often or at all.

-The newest incarnation of the XT6 finally sports a 2” focuser, and an all-metal Crayford unit at that.
-It uses a brass compression ring to grip your eyepieces, as does the 1.25” adapter, which also has T threads for installing a DSLR camera.
-The 1.5” secondary mirror is also big enough to fully illuminate the field of a low-power, wide-angle 2” eyepiece, unlike the smaller secondary mirrors in most other 6” f/8 Dobsonians.
-However, if wide views are what you’re looking for, a 6” f/5 tabletop scope will provide a wider field of view even with only a 1.25” focuser and at a similar cost.
+I also like that the secondary mirror of the telescope is big enough (1.5” diameter) to fully illuminate the field of view of a low-power, wide-angle 2” eyepiece, unlike the smaller secondary mirrors I’ve seen in most other 6” f/8 Dobsonians.
+However, if wide views are what you’re looking for, a 6” f/5 tabletop scope will provide a wider field of view at a similar cost, even with the limitations of the 1.25” focusers typically found on these tabletop models.

-The XT6 comes with a single eyepiece – a 25mm Plossl providing 47x magnification.
+The XT6 comes with a single eyepiece—a 25mm Plossl providing 47x magnification.
 While nice, you do need a high-power eyepiece or two to get the most out of the telescope, which is, of course, an additional investment you should factor into your budget.

 The included red dot finder works adequately, but a 9×50 finderscope or Telrad is a vastly better choice if you plan on doing much deep-sky observing.
 However, either is going to cost you some money that could also go towards another eyepiece.